Skip to content

 NexusFS abstracts storage by Capability (access pattern + consistency guarantee), not by domain or implementation.

-Pillar ABC Capability Kernel Role Package
+Pillar ABC (Python) Trait (Rust) Capability Kernel Role Package

 Orthogonality: Between pillars = different query patterns.
 Within pillars = interchangeable drivers (deployment-time config).
 See data-storage-matrix.md.

-3.1 MetastoreABC — Inode Layer
+3.A.1 MetastoreABC — Inode Layer

 Linux analogue: struct inode_operations